 2. Bundle your home and auto insurance together

 If you just purchased a home or condo, or are thinking about getting renter's insurance, make sure to check with your broker to see if you qualify for a multi-policy or combined policy discount.
-Most insurance companies will give an additional discounts when you insure your car and home, condo or tenant insurance together.
+Most insurance companies will give additional discounts when you insure your car and home, condo or tenant insurance together.
 In some cases, both your car insurance and home insurance may be significantly cheaper.

 3. Make sure your vehicle is being rated correctly